onnela-lab/forest/docs/source/index.md

   - str
   - Either the time when the user hit submit or the time when the individual stopped interacting with the survey for that session
 * - time_to_submit
+  - float
+  - Time between survey delivery and survey submission, in seconds.
+If a survey was incomplete, this will be blank.
+* - time_to_open
-  - str
+  - float
-  - Time between survey delivery and survey submission, in seconds (for responses where a survey_timings file was available)
+  - Time between survey delivery time and the first recorded survey answer, in seconds (for responses where a survey_timings file was available; if only a survey_answers file was available, this will be 0)
 ```

 The following variables are created in the "answers_data.csv" file.
 This file will be generated if a survey config file is available.